Skip to main content

 4. Implement query caching

--- Add index example
+-- Index example

 CREATE INDEX idx_persons_email ON persons(email);